 1. Class 5 License, willing to obtain Class 3 in one year

-HOURS OF WORK: As per Collective Agreement
+Hours of Work: As per Collective Agreement

-RATE OF PAY: As per Collective Agreement
+Wage Rate: As per Collective Agreement

 This is a CUPE Local 227 Unionized position